Max Programming: Introduction to Procedural Music

 Read More

-• Manipulate audio and wavetable oscillators using Max objects
+• Manipulate audio buffers and wavetable oscillators to create sample-based and procedural sound sources

 Read Less